-- C.1 The learning outcomes must ensure that learners meet the standards set out in the Competency Framework for all Prescribers, as appropriate to the prescribing mechanism(s)2 delivered by the programme. - C.2 The learning outcomes must ensure that learners understand and are able to meet the expectations of professional behaviour in prescribing practice, including the standards of conduct, performance and ethics. - C.3 The programme must reflect the philosophy, core values, skills and knowledge base as articulated in any relevant curriculum guidance. - C.4 The curriculum must remain relevant to current practice.
+C.1 The learning outcomes must ensure that learners meet the standards set out in the Competency Framework for all Prescribers, as appropriate to the prescribing mechanism(s)2 delivered by the programme.

 2 By 'prescribing mechanisms', we mean independent or supplementary prescribing.